Ed's AV Handbook.com

 Handbook Note: Audio codec is discussed in Chapter 3 Page 3

 MPEG video compression is a cycle of incomplete compressed video frames inserted between complete uncompressed frames.

 Compression eliminates redundant video frame data.
 This is somewhat similar to animation.
 Unchanging elements of a moving scene, such as a static background of blue sky, are held and repeated frame after frame.
-Changing data of motion and color passes without interuption.
+Changing data of motion and color passes without (or with less) interuption.

 The amount of data reduction plus the number of incomplete frames placed between complete frames is determined by the version of MPEG used: MPEG 1, MPEG 2, MPEG 4,

 Each succeeding version increases the amount data reduction needed to handle the bandwidth needs of each broadcast format.
 HDTV off-air broadcast employs MPEG2, Satellite TV broadcast uses MPEG4, UltraHDTV ATSC 3.0 broadcast will use MPEG HEVC.